Case Studies

 The Challenge

-Bosch's Corporate Research division in Palo Alto had developed tensions with central IT.
-Their need to operate outside standard configurations for innovation work clashed repeatedly with IT's compliance-first service model — escalating to the IT Division President and resulting in a formal Pain Points document submitted by CR developers and program leaders.
+Bosch's Corporate Research division in Palo Alto had developed real tension with central IT.
+Their need to operate outside standard configurations for innovation work clashed repeatedly with IT's compliance-first service model.
+The conflict escalated all the way to the IT Division President and resulted in a formal Pain Points document submitted by CR developers and program leaders.

 The Approach

-Kip led a cross-functional Scrum team with several, regular, on-site visits to Palo Alto and Pittsburgh.
-He personally moderated six requirements-gathering workshops, converting the Pain Points list into Epics in Jira.
-The engagement carried a dual mandate: resolve the documented issues AND advocate internally for systemic changes in how IT approached CR as a customer — navigating years of embedded institutional conflict on both dimensions simultaneously.
+Kip led a cross-functional Scrum team and made regular, on-site visits to Palo Alto and Pittsburgh.
+He personally moderated six requirements-gathering workshops, turning the Pain Points list into actionable Epics in Jira.
+The engagement carried a dual mandate: resolve the documented issues, and advocate internally for systemic changes in how IT treated CR as a customer.
+Both meant navigating years of embedded institutional conflict, often at the same time.

 The Outcome

-The IT Division President flew from Germany and the Americas Regional VP traveled to Palo Alto for a progress review.
-When asked directly — "Is it better?" — the Corporate Research group's answer was unambiguous.
-The structures put in place were still operational when Kip left Bosch in May 2025.
-Most pain points resolved; systemic policy changes were advocated over an extended period.
+The IT Division President flew in from Germany, and the Americas Regional VP traveled to Palo Alto for a progress review.
+When asked directly, "Is it better?", the Corporate Research group's answer was unambiguous: yes.
+The structures Kip put in place were still operational when he left Bosch in May 2025.
+Most of the pain points were resolved, and the push for systemic policy change continued over an extended period.

 Change ManagementExecutive EngagementStakeholder ManagementScrumCX StrategyEmbedded Coaching